Best Exterior House Paint Brands

 Unlike transparent stains, solid stains do not penetrate the wood.
 They form a film on the surface, which inevitably peels every 3 to 5 years.
 Therefore, solid stains are not recommended for wood siding.
 If your cedar siding is currently peeling due to a solid stain, and you’re seeking a more permanent solution, explore our permanent wall coating options.

-The Rising Cost of Exterior Painting in 2026
+The Rising Cost of Exterior Painting

 Professional painters currently charge between $37 and $70+ per hour, plus materials, depending on location and project scope.
 While this may seem expensive, it reflects current market rates.
 A typical exterior paint job for a house requires a crew of 3 to 4 people and takes 4 to 5 days.
 We recommend requesting a total project price with detailed specifications rather than agreeing to an hourly rate.